Former NFL star Michael Oher, inspiration for "The Blind Side," claims Tuohy family never adopted him

 Oher was the 23rd overall pick in the 2009 draft out of the University of Mississippi.
 He played five seasons for the Baltimore Ravens then another eight NFL seasons, including 2014, when he started 11 games for the Tennessee Titans.
 Oher finished his career after two years with the Carolina Panthers.

 Oher's 14-page petition details his entering the foster care system at 11.
-During high school, Oher was homeless but lived with friends and classmates including Collins and Sean Tuohy — the sons of Sean and Leigh Anne.
+During high school, Oher was homeless but lived with friends and classmates including Sean Tuohy, Jr. — the son of Sean and Leigh Anne.

 "Almost immediately after Michael moved in, the Tuohys presented him with what he understood to be legal papers that were a necessary step in the adoption process," the petition alleges.
 "Michael trusted the Tuohys and signed where they told him to sign."